Compare airlines, prices, and flight durations for your trip

 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The cheapest one-way flight from Sacramento to New York departs on 01/16/2026, is operated by Frontier Airlines and costs $88
+The cheapest one-way flight from Sacramento to New York departs on 09/30/2026, is operated by United Airlines and costs $129

 The distance between Sacramento and New York is 4022km (2494 miles).
-The average flight duration is 5h 12m.
-There are 8 direct flights from Sacramento to New York.
-The time difference between Sacramento and New York is 3h.
-Flights from Sacramento begin at 11:06 PM.
-The latest flight from Sacramento departs at 11:06 PM
+The time difference between Sacramento and New York is 3h

-The Sacramento — New York route is served by a wide range of airlines: 5 in total, including United Airlines, JetBlue Airways, Frontier Airlines, American Airlines, and Allegiant Air.
-Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $88.
+The Sacramento — New York route is served by a wide range of airlines: 7 in total, including United Airlines, JetBlue Airways, Alaska Airlines, Frontier Airlines, American Airlines, Southwest Airlines, and Allegiant Air.
+Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $129.
 Our service helps compare all available offers within seconds and choose the most convenient option.
 You can filter flights by price, departure time, or baggage rules to make your trip as comfortable as possible.
 With so many airlines, there’s always a chance to catch special promotions and save.

 Sacramento — New York